-Start up your smoker
+Start up your Grill or Smoker

 You will want to bring your smoker up to about 225-250 deg F. If your smoker comes with a water pan, like the Weber Smokey Mountain, fill the water pan as well to help stabilize the temperature and add moisture to the cooking chamber.

-Best Smoking Wood for Fresh Ham
+The Best Wood Choices for a Smoked Fresh Ham

 Unless you are using a pellet smoker, you will also need to choose your preferred wood chunks or chips.